 Dwolla utilizes the OAuth 2 protocol to facilitate authorization.
 OAuth is an authorization framework that enables a third-party application to obtain access to protected resources (Transfers, Funding Sources, etc.) in the Dwolla API.
-Access to the Dwolla API can be granted to an application either on behalf of a user or on behalf of the application itself.
-The following guide will walk through Dwolla's implementation of OAuth 2 and the various flows that can be leveraged by your application depending on your use case.
+The following guide will walk through Dwolla's implementation of OAuth and how it will be leveraged by your application.

-Before you can get started with making OAuth requests, you’ll need to first register an application with Dwolla by logging in and navigating to the applications page.
+Before you can get started with making OAuth requests, you’ll need to first register an application with Dwolla by logging in and navigating to the applications page in the Dashboard.
 Once an application is registered you will obtain your

 client_secret (aka client credentials), which will be used to identify your application when calling the Dwolla API.
 The Sandbox environment provides you with a created application once you have signed up for an account.
-Learn more in our getting started guide.
-Remember: Your client_secret should be kept a secret!
-Be sure to store your client credentials securely.
+Learn more in our Sandbox guide.

 The OAuth 2 protocol defines four main authorization grant types, more commonly referred to as OAuth flows.
-Dwolla implements two of the four grant types depending on how your application accesses data within the API.
+Dwolla implements one of these flows that third party applications will utilize to obtain authorization.